DBarney/chick/README.md

 * dynamically change the levels of the queue
 * divide work over multiple cores
 * not spawn 50,000 processes just for individual queue management
+* really wanted to say 'chick:in' when talking about code

 ## Usage